TommasoBelluzzo/BenfordLaw/README.md

 * `Sum of Square Differences`
 * `Z-scores`

-In addition, the function `benford_random` can be used in order to produce Benford's Law conforming random numbers.
+In addition, the script is capable of producing Benford's Law conforming random numbers.

 ## Requirements